humbletrader/LearnLinuxShell/vi.md

 line-nbr + G

 ## Basic editing
+* i - insert characters at the current cursor position (this is also the trigger for INSERT mode)
+* I - insert characters at the beginning of current line (INSERT mode)
+* a - appends text after the cursor (INSERT mode)
+* A - append text at the end of the current line (INSERT mode)
-* o - insert new line and enter INSERT mode
+* o - insert new line (INSERT mode)
-* O - insert new line above and enter INSERT mode
+* O - insert new line above (INSERT mode)
 * p - paste
 * x - deletes one char after the cursor
 * X - deletes one char before the cursor
 * r - replaces the character under cursor with a letter while in NORMAL mode
+* s - substitute for a character/text (enters INSERT mode)
 * d - delete and copies the word/letter/line to be pasted later (so this is actually a cut operation)
 * dd - deletes (cuts) a line
 * D - deletes characters until the end of the line
-* S - deletes a line and enters INSERT mode
+* S - substitude for a line (and enters INSERT mode)
-* a - appends text after the cursor
 * combinations :
     * 5x - deletes 5 characters after the cursor
     * d2w -  deletes two words